Do antibiotics help fight common colds?

 Photo of woman reading a package insert

-It doesn't make sense to use in the treatment of simple common colds: They don’t free up a stuffy nose or make the cold go away any faster, but they often cause side effects.
+It doesn't make sense to use in the treatment of simple common colds: They don’t relieve symptoms like a stuffy nose and sore throat or make the cold go away any faster, but they often cause various side effects.

 Simple common colds – with symptoms such as coughing, a stuffy nose and sometimes a mild fever – are usually caused by viruses.
 They almost always go away on their own within about two weeks, and often start to get better after just a few days.

-Because only fight , and not viruses, they're usually ineffective against colds.
-Sometimes a cold may lead to a bacterial , though.
-In that case, would have a benefit if they were able to prevent that kind of .
+Because only fight , and not viruses, they're ineffective against colds caused by viruses.
+If a cold leads to a bacterial , it may be a good idea to use .
+That is why they are sometimes prescribed as a preventive measure.
 But because colds almost always clear up on their own without any serious problems, and often cause side effects, the pros and cons of using need to be carefully considered.

-To get a better idea of the advantages and disadvantages of treating simple common colds with , researchers from the – an international research network – specifically looked for studies in that area.
-They found a total of eleven studies involving otherwise healthy adults, teenagers and children.
+Researchers from the – an international research network – specifically looked for studies in this area.
+They found a total of eleven studies involving nearly 2,000 adults, teenagers and children with a simple cold who were generally otherwise healthy.

 Poor outcome for antibiotics used in simple common colds